Call-for-Code-for-Racial-Justice/Open-Sentencing-Aggregator/scripts/populate_db_README.md

                         Number of new attorneys to add to the database -total_clients TOTAL_CLIENTS
-                        Number of new clients to add to the database -total_cases TOTAL_CASES
-                        Number of new cases to add to the database -env_file ENV_FILE    Path to env file
+                        Number of new clients to add to the database -env_file ENV_FILE    Path to env file
 ```